akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 He looked at Harold, but the man’s face offered no hints.

-For a heartbeat, he almost gave them the answer they might expect – that he wanted nothing, that he would be content with a corner of the hearth.
+For a heartbeat, he almost spoke the answer that many might expect – that he wanted nothing, that he would be content with a corner of the hearth.
 Or the other easy answer: that he wanted everything, that he would take what he could and call it fate.
 Both were lies.
 Both were traps.

 The masks were right there, ready to be worn, and for a terrifying second, he did not know if he had the courage to speak without one.